HDR-Ecosystem/hdr2024/README.md

 ## Overview

-This is the source for the EVERSE website.
+This is the source for the 2024 NSF HDR Ecosystem website.
 The website is built with the [Hugo](https://gohugo.io) static website engine and the [Blowfish theme](https://blowfish.page).

 ### Directory Layout